Skip to content

 Your web browser is probably the app you will use the most on your Mac computer, be it for browsing websites, checking up on social media, productivity and research, or even watching videos or listening to songs.
 So it becomes a crucial yet tough decision to choose the right browser.
-This article will showcase the six best web browsers you can use on your Mac with performance pros, cons, and benchmarks for intel and Apple M1 and M2 chip.
+This article will showcase the best web browsers you can use on your Mac with performance pros, cons, and benchmarks for Intel and Apple M1 and M2 chips.

 Best Browsers for Mac OS with Pros and Cons